SanusiAishatADEJOKE09018579266/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that converts a number from base 2 to base 10
+ a shell script that adds the two numbers stored in the environment variables WATER and STIR